 What is a DRP?

 In order to successfully update your DRP, you need to be 100% familiar with what a DRP is.
-In simple terms, it’s a process or a set of procedures that have been put in place in your business to help you recover from IT threats or disaster, and protect you from them happening in the first place.
+In simple terms, it’s a process or a set of procedures that have been put in place in your business to help you recover from IT threats or disasters, and protect you from them happening in the first place.
+Not sure how it is implemented?
+Then reaching out to a professional offering managed IT services Calgary (or elsewhere) could be worthwhile.

 But what are the signs that tell you it’s time to spruce up your business’s DRP?
 There are a few of them, and some of them may resonate with you and your business.